 They are used to create barriers between construction zones and occupied spaces, such as offices, homes, or public areas, to prevent dust, noise, and debris from affecting the surrounding environment.
 Construction walls may also provide visual barriers, promote safety, or control access to the construction site.

 There are different types of walls in construction, including:

 A load-bearing wall is an active structural element of a building that supports and holds the weight of a floor or roof structure by conducting its weight to a foundation structure below it.

 It is one of the earliest forms of construction in housing, and is also known as “platform framing”.
 Being the most common method in light construction projects.

-2. Non Load Bearing Wall (Drop Wall)
+2. Non-Load Bearing Wall (Drop Wall)

-Non-Load Bearing Wall also known as drop wall is capable only of supporting its own weight and if used as an exterior wall it can resist the force of the wind blowing against it.
+Non-Load Bearing Wall also known as a drop wall is capable only of supporting its own weight and if used as an exterior wall it can resist the force of the wind blowing against it.

 These walls are well known to not support an imposed load.
 And if subjected to such loads might result in failure.
 Such walls are well suited for the partition of components of buildings.

 A shear wall is a structural panel that is made of steel braced frames which can be very effective and can resist lateral forces acting on it.
 Shear walls are constructed from concrete or masonry which is capable of resisting lateral forces.

 Particularly shear walls are of great importance in large, or high-rise buildings, or buildings in areas of high wind and seismic activity.
 It can be positioned at the perimeter of buildings or it may form a shear core supporting the whole structure.